Trayvon Martin, 10 years later: Teen's death changes nation

 5 of5 FILE - Demonstrators pray during the Million Hoodie March in Union Square, March 21, 2012 in New York.
 The killing of Trayvon Martin at the hands of a stranger still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.
 Mary Altaffer/AP Show More Show Less

-NEW YORK (AP) — Trayvon Martin’s final night began with a convenience store run, a quick trip for candy and something to drink.
-It ended in a confrontation with a neighborhood watch volunteer, a shot fired, the 17-year-old dead on the street.
+NEW YORK (AP) — Trayvon Martin’s final night began with a convenience store run and ended in confrontation with a neighborhood watch volunteer, leaving the 17-year-old dead on the street.

-It might have been expected to end there -- the violent deaths of Black teenagers have rarely drawn even fleeting attention.
+The killing of this baby-faced, hoodie-wearing, unarmed youth still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.